 Click the Configuration icon in the Appliances home screen to configure, modify, and view existing devices as well as to add new devices.
-A list of all attached devices can be seen in the Configuration screen listed in alpha order.
+A list of all added devices can be seen in the Configuration screen listed in alphabetical order.
 By default, when the Configuration screen is opened, the DEVICES tab is displayed.

-When an existing device has been connected with the touch io device, a touch icon appears beneath the door name.
+When a device has been connected with a touch io reader, a touch icon appears beneath the device name.

 Add a New Device

 Click on the + icon in the lower right of the DEVICES tab in the Configuration screen to add a new device.

 Depending on the type of device being added, select from one of three categories of device types: